 - 4. Repeat step 3 to install any additional option cards. - 5.
 Place the metal bracket over the option cards, making sure that all option cards are aligned with the plastic card guides in the bracket.
 Secure the metal bracket to the printed circuit board with the snap rivets provided.
-See the installed assembly in Figure 4-1 on page 4-10.
+See Figure 4-1 on page 4-10 for the installed assembly.